-Dogs are allowed at specific Madison Parks on-leash per City of Madison Ordinance 8.19 and off-leash per City of Madison Ordinance 23.32 and a Dog Park Permit is required for any visiting dog.
+Dogs are allowed at specific Madison Parks on-leash per City of Madison Ordinance 8.19 and off-leash per City of Madison Ordinance 23.32.
+A Dog Park Permit is required for any visiting dog.
 Please know if you are a Madison resident, you will first need to purchase a Dog License, which is required by all City of Madison residents owning a dog over the age of 5 months.
 You may purchase a Dog License at the City Treasurer's Office.
 The Dog Park Permit is good for City of Madison on-leash dog parks, off-leash dog parks, Dane County Parks (posted areas only), the City of Middleton and the City of Sun Prairie pet exercise areas.
 Please see the Dog Parks brochure for details.
-Fees collected by each agency are used to support their own dog exercise areas.2016 Fees (Permit Tags Available December 1, 2015)
+Fees collected by each agency are used to support their own dog exercise areas and are available for purchase for the following year beginning December 1.

 - Annual Permit Tag: $35